RubixML/ML/README.md

 ```

 ### Principal Component Analysis
-Principal Component Analysis or *PCA* is a dimensionality reduction technique that aims to transform the feature space by the *k* principal components that explain the most variance of the data where *k* is the dimensionality of the output specified by the user.
-PCA is used to compress high dimensional samples down to lower dimensions such that they would retain as much of the information within as possible.
+Principal Component Analysis or *PCA* is a dimensionality reduction technique that aims to transform the feature space by the k *principal components* that explain the most variance of the data where *k* is the dimensionality of the output specified by the user.
+PCA is used to compress high dimensional samples down to lower dimensions such that they would retain as much of the information as possible.

 ##### Unsupervised | Continuous *Only* | Stateful